niemopen/niem-naming-design-rules/ndr-feedback.md

 Seems more like versions are the units of model configuration management, and as part of that, each namespace is versioned independently.

-- [ ] "Once published, the components...may not be removed...As a result of this rule, a change by author of namespace X does not force a change by the author of any other namespace Y...."
+- [x] "Once published, the components...may not be removed...As a result of this rule, a change by author of namespace X does not force a change by the author of any other namespace Y...."

 This is an important point and explains a question we get asked a lot.
 Not sure it stands out enough though and I'm not sure it's inclusive enough.
 We want to make sure it's clear that implementers can keep using their exchanges based on old version of NIEM, not just message designers.

-Maybe something like...
+Maybe something like...  **used this text**

 > As a result of this rule, once a specific version of a namespace is published, it can no longer be modified.
 Updates must go into a new version of the namespace.
 All published versions of a namespace should remain available to support older exchanges.
 >